Masa331/pohoda/README.md

 </dat:dataPack>
 ```

 This `<inv:parameters>` element can't contain(from it's definition) nothing else than `<inv:parameter>` element(multiple times possibly).
 In such cases i'v made a shortcut and when you call `invoice.invoice_header.parameters` you already get array with actuall parameters.
 If the shortcut wasn't there, you would have to get to them like this `invoice.invoice_header.parameters.parameter` which just felt so awkward to me so i made the shortcut.
+But this is true only if the container element really can't contain anything else.
+If it could contain one more different element, then the shortcut isn't there, so beware.

 #### Building with namespaces

 #### Parsing and building something other than invoices

+#### Attributes